ahmetatak/Mercedes-Benz-Controller-Application/README.md

 # Mercedes-Benz Controller Application
-The Applications allows to the user to connect mercedes-benz API and get vehicle information which vehicle belongs to user.
+The Applications allows to the user to connect mercedes-benz API and get the vehicle information which vehicle belongs to user.
 So User can track & control the vehicle via the application.